diegofps/mell/docs/metadata.md

 }
 ```

-Currently, the only one reserved word we use is `__parent__`.
+Currently, the only reserved word we have in a metadata file is `__parent__`.
 It allows us to generate a new metadata based on a previous one.
 It works similarly to inheritance in object oriented languages.
 The following example, located in `<root>/meta/letter_beach.json`, shows an extension to the previous metadata that customizes the attributes first_paragraph, paragraphs, and last_paragraph.

 ```json
 {